MillerTekWorks/MillerTekWorks/README.md

 ### :robot: The Goal

+Short term goal is to get my foot in the door somewhere at the intersection of AI/ML/Robotics.
 My long-term focus is on contributing to ambitious projects in the **humanoid robotics** or **defense technology** sectors.
 I am open to collaboration on projects that align with these interests and offer opportunities for growth.

 ---